endoflife-date/endoflife.date/products/kdeplasma.md

 future bug fix releases and major releases.

 ## Release Cadence
-* Plasma 5.24 (LTS) bug fix support will end once the first Plasma 6.0 feature release comes out.
+* Plasma 5.27 and 5.24 LTS critical bug fix support will end once the first Plasma 6.0 feature release comes out.
 * Bugfix tags/releases are made on Tuesdays in a [Fibonacci sequence of weeks](https://community.kde.org/Schedules/Plasma_5#Bugfix_versions)
   (1, 1, 2, 3, 5) after each previous release of the same series.